AccessibilityNL/accessibility-game/README.md

 NPM version `14` was used during development, problems may arrise when using newer versions.
-My recommendation is to use the `lvm` package to manage your NPM versions.
+My recommendation is to use the `nvm` package to manage your NPM versions.

 ## Making changes
 To view your changes live in the browser run the `start` script.